anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 - Queens Chapel Rd NE/Bladensburg Road NE

 ### Amenities
-The 18th St corridor is home to nine schools, four parks, a library, a rec center, a public pool, a large senior assisted living facility, two forest patches, and several future growth areas, making safe and corridor-long connectivity crucial.
+The 18th St corridor is home to nine schools, five parks, a library, a rec center, a public pool, a large senior assisted living facility, two forest patches, and several future growth areas, making safe and corridor-long connectivity crucial.

 The existing (in need of improvement) bicycle/mobility lanes connect Woodridge Library, Langdon Park, Langdon Elementary, and the DACL assisted living facility.